yilingsong1008/Critique-of-a-Paper/README.md

 ---
-title: "Criticism of the Paper:‘The association between early career informal mentorship in academic collaborations and junior author performance’"
+title: Criticism of the Paper:‘The association between early career informal mentorship in academic collaborations and junior author performance’
 author: "Yiling Song"
 date: "December 22, 2020"
 output: